 Stay In Viareggio If You are planning a relaxing beach vacation; You want to stay by the sea but within easy reach of sightseeing cities like Pisa and Lucca; A vibrant nightlife is important to you; You plan to attend Viareggio Carnival.

-Best places to stay in Viareggio:
+Best places to stay in Tuscany in Viareggio:

-FIND BEST HOTELS IN VIAREGGIOGetting Around Tuscany without a car
+FIND BEST HOTELS IN VIAREGGIO

 See more:

-- Best Areas to stay in Sicily,
+Summary – Where to stay in Tuscany?

-Overall, Florence is the best area to stay in Tuscany for first-timers because it is the most covenient location and it has widest range of accommodation options.
-If you stay here, you will be in the middle of action, within easy walking distance to many tourist amenities.
+Overall, Florence as the best overall area for first-timers and those traveling without a car because it is the region’s transport hub.
 With its well-connected train and bus, you can easily take a day trip to other Tuscan towns and countryside.

 Whether you are looking for various locations to plot out a road trip adventure around Tuscany or just the one area to settle down for a relaxing break, you will find where to stay in Tuscany.
 All that’s left is to find and book your ideal hotel, or hotels.